12 Reasons Why Pothos Leaves are Turning Yellow & How to Solve Them

 How to fix it

-3. Too low humidity
+3. Too Dry Air

 How to fix it

-4. Root-rot disease
+4. Root-rot Disease

 How to fix it

 Slip the Pothos Plant out of its pot and inspect the roots.
-Brown-black mushy roots indicate root-rot, trim them off and treat the healthy roots with a copper-based fungicidal solution as directed by the manufacturer.
+Brown-black mushy roots indicate root-rot, trim them off.

 Disinfect the pot with the fungicidal solution or use a fresh pot to repot the plant in fresh, well-drained soil.
 Keep the plant dry for some time before you resume watering.

-Ensure that the pot has a drainage hole and that the soil is free-draining to prevent it from getting soggy in the future.
 Cut down on watering in the cold season as growth is minimal at this time, therefore, the plant does not require a lot of water.

 Pothos, Scindapsus aureus

-5. Pest infestations
+5. Pest Infestations

 How to fix it

-Always make sure that the Pothos Plant is healthy at all times by giving it the proper growing conditions.
-To minimize pest infestations increase the humidity as these pests are prevalent in dry conditions.
+Always ensure that your Pothos Plant is healthy at all times by giving it the proper growing conditions.

 Maintain the plant well pruned by removing dead and yellow foliage to minimize pest infestations.
 Cut the leaves with a clean sharp knife or scissors as close to the base as possible.

-Seperate the affected plant from the rest of the plants to reduce spread and treat it with an insecticidal soap or horticultural oil to get rid of the pests.
+Treat the infested plant with an insecticidal soap or horticultural oil to get rid of the pests.
 Make sure to follow the manufacturers instructions.

-6. Improper feeding
+6. Improper Feeding

 Underfeeding means that the plant is not getting enough nutrients needed for growth, therefore, the leaves turn yellow, brown and eventually they die.